49th Harvard National Forensics Tournament

 Lincoln-Douglas: If you give me a V/C pairing, I expect you to tie your arguments back to them.
 If your arguments don't tie back to your own V/C, I won't understand their purpose.
 This is a values debate.
 Justify the value that you choose, and then explain why your points best support your value.

-I DO rank POs (assuming they deserve it) - without good POs, there is no good Congressional Debate.
+I DO rank successful POs - without good POs, there is no good Congressional Debate.
 If you PO well in front of me, you will be ranked well.

 Hello!
 Graduated Congressional Debater (2021 House Champion) with experience in other debate and speech events here.